Clique versus Independent Set: Bipartite packing number and graph coloring

 \subsection{Generalization: $t$-biclique covering numbers}

 We introduce here a natural generalization of the Alon-Saks-Seymour conjecture, studied by Huang and Sudakov in \cite{Sudakov10}.
 While the Alon-Saks-Seymour conjecture deals with partitioning the edges, we relax here to a covering of the edges by complete bipartite graphs, meaning that an edge can be covered several times.
 Formally, a \emph{$t$-biclique covering} of an undirected graph $G$ is a collection of complete bipartite graphs that covers every edge of $G$ at least once and at most $t$ times.
 The minimum size of such a covering is called the \emph{$t$-biclique covering number}, and is denoted by $\bp_t(G)$.
-In particular, $\bp_1(G)$ is the usual bipartite packing $\bp(G)$.
+In particular, $\bp_1(G)$ is the usual bipartite packing number $\bp(G)$.

 In addition to being an interesting parameter to study in its own right, the $t$-biclique covering number of complete graphs is also closely related to a question in combinatorial geometry about neighborly families of boxes.
 It was studied by Zaks \cite{Zaks79} and then by Alon \cite{Alon97}, who proved that $\mathbb{R}^d$ has a $t$-neighborly family of $k$ standard boxes if and only if the complete graph $K_k$ has a $t$-biclique covering of size $d$ (see \cite{Sudakov10} for definitions and further details).
-Alon also gives asymptotic bounds for $\bp_t(K_k)$:
+Alon also gives asymptotic bounds for $\bp_t(K_k)$, then slighty improved by Huang and Sudakov \cite{Sudakov10} (see the work by Cioab\u{a} and Tait for further investigation \cite{CioabaTait12}):

 Our results are concerned not only with $K_k$ but for every graph $G$.
 It is natural to ask the same question for $\bp_t(G)$ as for $\bp(G)$, namely:

 \begin{conj}[Generalized Alon-Saks-Seymour conjecture of order $t$] There exists a polynomial $P_t$ such that for all graphs $G$, $\chi(G) \leq P_t(\bp_t(G))$. \end{conj}